facebook/react-native/docs/RunningOnDeviceAndroid.md

 1. Make sure your laptop and your phone are on the same Wi-Fi network.
 2. Open your React Native app on your device.
 3. You'll see a red screen with an error.
 This is OK.
-We'll fix this in the following steps.
+The following steps will fix that.
 4. Open the **Developer menu** by shaking the device or running `adb shell input keyevent 82` from the command line.
 5. Go to `Dev Settings`.
 6. Go to `Debug server host for device`.